Covid-19 Business Support

 If you were due to receive a VAT refund during the payment deferral period then don’t worry, you will still receive it within the normal timeframe.

-If you are self-employed and were due to make a 2019/20 payment on account on 31st July 2020, you won’t have to make that payment until 31st January 2021 and HMRC won’t charge penalties or interest for late payment.
+If you were due to make a 2019/20 payment on account on 31st July 2020, you won’t have to make that payment until 31st January 2021 and HMRC won’t charge penalties or interest for late payment.
 This is another automatic extension so you don’t have to apply for it.

 HMRC Tax Helpline – 0800 0159 559

 HMRC has set up a phone helpline to support businesses and self-employed people concerned about not being able to pay their tax due to coronavirus (COVID-19).
 Full information can be found here.